Knight6767704/calculator/README.md

 # calculator
-made using html,css and js as first project
+made using html,css and js as my first project